-In a survival situation, your knife is your best friend; you will use it to build a shelter, and catch your food.
+In a survival situation, your knife is your best friend; you will use it to build a shelter and catch your food.
 You can even use it to make a fire.
-Your little bladed buddy can virtually save your life some day, so you should know how to take good care of it, and knowing how to use a whetstone to sharpen it is one of the basic skills that you need to learn.
+Your little-bladed buddy could virtually save your life someday, so you should know how to take good care of it, and knowing how to use a whetstone to sharpen it is one of the basic skills that you need to learn.
 In this article, you will learn the proper way of using a whetstone to sharpen, and not damage your survival knife or any other bladed implement.

 Choosing a Whetstone

 There are dozens of different kinds of whetstones that you can choose from, and they also come in different grit sizes.
 The kind of stone that you choose will depend on what kind of results you want to achieve; but if you are looking for an edge that is sharp enough to allow you to field dress game, but not enough to do complex surgery, then a medium-sized grit is what you are looking for.
 You can also check out KnifeUp’s review on knife sharpeners.

 For disaster preparedness, it is recommended that you use whetstones that have two sides: one with a coarse surface and a fine-grit surface.
 You usually start sharpening using the rougher surface first, then finishing it off using the finer side.

 You need to use a lubricant when sharpening your knife because doing it dry will generate enough heat that it will actually warp the blade.
 Typically, you should use mineral oil as a lubricating agent because it can effectively reduce the heat produced by friction, but if you are out on the field and you do not have any mineral oil handy, then water will do fine.

 The lubricant does more than just prevent heat due to friction from building up, they also prevent the pores in the whetstone from getting clogged up with metal shavings; so you need to constantly apply lubrication to the whetstone so that it can actually sharpen your knife.